magda-io/magda/magda-storage-api/README.md

 // Example Config
 {
     listenPort: 6120,
-    bucket: "", // name of the bucket to do operations on
     minioAccessKey: "", // You would have specified this when creating the MinIO server
     minioSecretKey: "", // You would have specified this when creating the MinIO server
     minioEnableSSL: true,